The buzz

 So how can you attract these bugs to your yard in an attempt to control the mosquitoes?
 The best thing you can do to encourage dragonflies and damselflies to visit your yard is to provide a water source.

-Dragonflies start their lives as nymphs, which live in the water.
+Dragonflies start their lives as nymphs, and they live in the water.
 They remain in the nymph stage for as long as three years, molting between six and 15 times as they grow to their full size, according to National Geographic.
 With their final molt, they emerge as adults with wings.
 The adults live only about a month.
-They can fly away from their watery homes, although we still often see adult dragonflies near aquatic habitats.
+They can fly away from their watery homes, but we still often see adult dragonflies near aquatic habitats.

 Because water is essential for their life cycle, having a small pond will certainly help attract dragonflies and damselflies to your yard.
 Bird baths and other shallow water sources aren't deep enough for dragonflies, which is why a small pond is best.